 The TORM Philippines Education Foundation, inc. (TPEF) is a non-stock, non-profit organization established and registered in the Securities & Exchange Commission (SEC) on November 12, 2007.
 It promotes access to and quality education by granting college scholarships to children of poor families across the country as well as to deserving beneficiaries of Torm Shipping Philippines’ ordinary seafarers and land-based staff and their beneficiaries.

-TPEF seeks to address the limited and even lack of opportunities of the rural Filipino youths particularly in the remote areas to study in higher education institutions and earn a degree mainly due to the families’ poor economic condition which often, transmitted from one generation to another.
+TPEF seeks to address the limited and even lack of opportunities of the rural Filipino youths particularly in the remote areas to study in higher education institutions and earn a degree mainly due to the families’ poor economic condition which is often, transmitted from one generation to another.

-In its March 2013 first Strategic Planning, TPEF broadened its direction, not only extending college education financial aid to poor students, but also influencing their development as responsible individuals to their families, communities and society, by providing other avenues of learning aside from the formal education.
-It also engages in other development work with its partner public schools, community development organizations and disaster-affected rural communities.
+In its March 2013 first Strategic Planning, TPEF broadened its direction, not only extending college education financial aid to poor students but also influencing their development as responsible individuals to their families, communities, and society, by providing other avenues of learning aside from the formal education.
+It also engages in other development work with its partner public schools, community development organizations, and disaster-affected rural communities.